sreramk1/transformer-network/README.md

 Do you see that we don't have one embedding vector for each word, instead we have many?

-**So if the network does not see all the possible positional embeddings/encodings of a word, then it wouldn't have leaned to properly associate the word "Hello" with the other words in the sentence.**
+**So if the network does not see all the possible positional embeddings/encodings of the word, then it wouldn't have leaned to properly associate the word "Hello" with the other words in the sentence.**

 Instead of having one embedding vector for "Hello", we now have multiple vectors!
 "Hello" at a different position acts like a different embedding vector.

 LSTM and other recursive neural networks don't have this problem.
 They deal with the **actual** embeddings instead of encoded embeddings.
 So, you precisely have one embedding vector for the word "hello" for every position!

-## Detailed explanation:
+## Let's run through the math to see how embeddings and encodings behave:

 Let me show you why transformer network's positional embedding and encoding are just a hack by running through their math.